Frequently Asked Questions

 Yes!
 You can run as many campaigns simultaneously as you need.
 Each campaign has its own dedicated page, progress tracking, and donation management.

-To generate a report, go to the Reports section of your dashboard.
-Select the campaign for which you want to generate a report and choose the type of report you need.
-Click Generate to view the report.
+To generate a report, go to the Reports section in your dashboard.
+Select the campaign you want to report on, choose the report type, and click Generate.
+You can view or download the report as needed.

-Yes, you can export campaign data by navigating to the Export section.
-Choose the data you wish to export, such as donations or donor details, and select the format for export.
-Click Export to download the data.
+Yes, you can export your campaign data by navigating to the Export section.
+Select the data you wish to export, choose the format, and click Export to download the file.

 We provide a wide range of services surrounding marketing, development, design and more!
 More information can be found here: https://nonprofit.projectworldimpact.com/